adobe/webkit/README.md

 CSS Compositing
 -----------
-+ Added support for css blending with -webkit-blend-mode for chromium and safari (Chromium bugs remain)
++ Added support for css blending and alpha compositing with -webkit-blend-mode and -webkit-alpha-compositing for Chromium

 + Added support for additional blending modes in Canvas in WebKit and Safari

-+ Added set of files that show proof-of-concept of these features in Safari, Chromium and a custom FireFox (Chromium bugs remain)
++ Added set of files that show proof-of-concept of these features in Safari, Chromium and a custom FireFox

 CSS Transforms
 -------------